Chaos Engineering: the history, principles, and practice

 - SRECon 2017 - Kolton Andrus (Gremlin) on Breaking Things

-Where can you find the chaos engineering community?
+Where can you find the Chaos Engineering community?

+In this guide, we shared a brief history of Chaos Engineering and demonstrated how Chaos Engineering offers you new insights into your systems.
 We look forward to hearing about your Chaos Engineering journey and encourage you to share your progress with the Chaos Engineering community.